-Where and How to Recycle or Dispose of Christmas Trees in Idaho in after Christmas in 2018 and January 2019
+Where and How to Recycle or Dispose of Christmas Trees in Idaho after Christmas

 In many urban and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January.
 Be sure to remove all